School workforce annual census (SWAC) frequently asked questions: school data returns

 6.1 Do I need to return recruitment and retention data?

-Recruitment and retention data will be collected from November 2021.
-However, the information collected will cover all vacancies and leavers in the previous academic year (i.e. 1st September 2020 to 31 August 2021).
-Therefore, schools should start recording the required information from 1st September 2020 in preparation for submission in phase 2.
+Yes, recruitment and retention data has been collected since the November 2021 collection.
+The information collected will cover all vacancies and leavers in the previous academic year (i.e. 1st September 2021 to 31 August 2022).

 6.2 What should schools enter if they are not given the next destination of leavers?